 Japan Fair Trade Commission (JFTC) Complaint: The JFTC received unspecified complaints alleging that our business practices are, in some way, a violation of Japanese law.
 On September 29, 2009, the JFTC issued a cease and desist order concluding that our Japanese licensees were forced to cross-license patents to us on a royalty-free basis and were forced to accept a provision under which they agreed not to assert their essential patents against our other licensees who made a similar commitment in their license agreements with us.
 The cease and desist order seeks to require us to modify our existing license agreements with Japanese companies to eliminate these provisions while preserving the license of our patents to those companies.
 We disagree with the conclusions that we forced our Japanese licensees to agree to any provision in the parties' agreements and that those provisions violate the Japanese Antimonopoly Act.
 We invoked our right under Japanese law to an administrative hearing before the JFTC.
 In February 2010, the Tokyo High Court granted our motion and issued a stay of the cease and desist order pending the administrative hearing before the JFTC.
-The JFTC has held hearings on 37 different dates.
-No further hearings are currently scheduled.
-Fines or other monetary remedies are not available in this matter.
+The JFTC held hearings on 37 different dates.
+On March 13, 2019, the JFTC issued a decision revoking the cease and desist order against us in its entirety.

 Korea Fair Trade Commission (KFTC) Complaint: On January 4, 2010, the KFTC issued a written decision finding that we violated Korean law by offering certain discounts and rebates for purchases of our CDMA chipsets and for including in certain agreements language requiring the continued payment of royalties after all licensed patents expired.
-The KFTC levied a fine, which we paid and recorded as an expense in fiscal 2010.
+The KFTC levied a fine of 273.2 billion Korean won (approximately \$230 million), which we recorded as an expense in fiscal 2009 and paid in fiscal 2010.
 We appealed to the Seoul High Court, and on June 19, 2013, the Seoul High Court affirmed the KFTC's decision.
 On July 4, 2013, we filed an appeal with the Korea Supreme Court.
-We understand that the Korea Supreme Court intends to issue a decision in this matter on January 30, 2019.
+On January 31, 2019, the Korea Supreme Court reversed in part the decision of the Seoul High Court and remanded the case for further proceedings consistent with its decision.
+In March 2019, the KFTC refunded \$56 million (including interest) to us, representing a portion of the fine we previously paid to the KFTC.
+In the second quarter of fiscal 2019, we recorded a gain of \$43 million in other income and interest income of